Introduction

 \[

-d(z, s) = \text{dist }(z, S).
+d(z, s) = \operatorname{dist}(z, S).

 \]

-A nearest point need not exist in general: take \(X = \mathbb{R}\), \(S = (0, 1)\), and \(z = 0\).
+A nearest point need not exist in general.
+Take \(X = \mathbb{R}\), \(S = (0, 1)\), and \(z = 0\).
 Then

-\(\text{dist}(z, S) = 0\), yet no member of \(S\) is at distance zero from \(z\), because \(S\) is open and
+\(\operatorname{dist}(z, S) = 0\), yet no member of \(S\) is at distance zero from \(z\), because \(S\) is open and

-Hilbert spaces, where the projection onto a closed convex set is uniquely determined.
+onto a closed convex set is uniquely determined.

-Machine learning practitioners routinely take the existence of a nearest point for granted:
+Machine learning practitioners routinely take the existence of a nearest point for granted: "find the closest

-"find the closest training example," "project onto the feasible set," "snap the embedding to
+training example," "project onto the feasible set," "snap the embedding to the nearest codeword."
+These operations

-the nearest codeword."
-These operations are so ubiquitous that it is easy to forget
+are so ubiquitous that it is easy to forget they rest on a nontrivial mathematical guarantee.

 Here is the cheat sheet for when existence is safe: